-- GRanges input should contain label, colour, shape and track as metadata columns. - Data frame should contain label, colour, shape and track, as well as the additional columns chr, start and end start\degree Where on the circle the first sector will start being drawn from (90 = 12 o'clock). coverage\rectangle coverage\data
+- GRanges input should contain label, colour, shape and track as metadata columns. - Data frame should contain label, colour, shape and track, as well as the additional columns chr, start and end start\degree Wh coverage\rectangle

 Please see below for a detailed description of these columns, and getFeatures for a function which can read this information in from a .gff file.